Reflective Literature Programs

 A Hero’s Journey

-When students embrace and actively use the contemplative tools from literature,
+When participants embrace and actively use the contemplative tools from literature,

 A hero's journey—the classic narrative pattern where